aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 weight: 20
 ---

-Our conversion APIs let you *convert PDF to Word* document.
+Our conversion APIs let you convert a **PDF** to a **Word** document.
 The APIs even supports encrypted PDF file to Word document conversion.
 The converter turns a document into a "flow" format - merges multiple paragraphs into one section, converts tables and lists into native Word tables and lists, etc. so that document can then be naturally edited in Word editing application (such as Microsoft Word).

 Aspose.Words conversion engine is deliberately focused on conversion document structure into a "flow" format.
 The resulting document will be "editable" but some complex formatting might appear different from the original document.